adaltas/node-nikita/src/mecano.coffee.md

           finish err, uploaded
       result

+    user: (goptions, options, callback) ->
+      [goptions, options, callback] = misc.args arguments, parallel: true result = child mecano
+      finish = (err, gmodified) ->
+        callback err, gmodified if callback
+        result.end err, gmodified
+      misc.options options, (err, options) ->
+        return finish err if err
+        gmodified = 0
+        each( options )
+        .parallel(goptions.parallel)
+        .on 'item', (options, next) ->
+          return next new Error "Option 'username' is required" unless options.username options.comment ?= ""
+          # options.home ?= "/home/#{options.username}"
+          # options.shell ?= "/sbin/nologin"
+          options.shell = "/sbin/nologin" if options.shell is false
+          options.shell = "/bin/bash" if options.shell is true
+          options.system ?= false
+          options.gid ?= null
+          return next new Error "Invalid option 'shell': #{JSON.strinfigy options.shell}" if options.shell? typeof options.shell isnt 'string' modified = false
+          info = null
+          do_info = ->
+            options.log?
+"Get user information for #{options.username}"
+            options.ssh?.passwd = null # Clear cache if any
+            misc.ssh.passwd options.ssh, (err, users) ->
+              return next err if err
+              options.log?
+"Got #{JSON.stringify users[options.username]}"
+              info = users[options.username]
+              if info then do_compare() else do_create()
+          do_create = ->
+            cmd = 'useradd'
+            cmd += " -r" if options.system
+            cmd += " -M" unless options.home
+            cmd += " -d #{options.home}" if options.home
+            cmd += " -s #{options.shell}" if options.shell
+            cmd += " -c #{options.comment}" if options.comment
+            cmd += " -u #{options.uid}" if options.uid
+            cmd += " -g #{options.gid}" if options.gid
+            cmd += " #{options.username}"
+            mecano.execute
+              ssh: options.ssh
+              cmd: cmd
+              log: options.log
+              stdout: options.stdout
+              stderr: options.stderr
+            , (err) ->
+              modified = true unless err
+              next err
+          do_compare = ->
+            for k in ['home', 'shell', 'comment', 'gid'] modified = true if info[k] isnt options[k] options.log?
+"Did user information changed: #{modified}"
+            if modified then do_modify() else next()
+          do_modify = ->
+            cmd = 'usermod'
+            cmd += " -d #{options.home}" if options.home
+            cmd += " -s #{options.shell}" if options.shell
+            cmd += " -c #{options.comment}" if options.comment
+            cmd += " -g #{options.gid}" if options.gid
+            cmd += " #{options.username}"
+            mecano.execute
+              ssh: options.ssh
+              cmd: cmd
+              log: options.log
+              stdout: options.stdout
+              stderr: options.stderr
+            , (err) ->
+              return next err
+          do_info()
+        .on 'both', (err) ->
+          finish err, gmodified
+      result

 `write([goptions], options, callback)`
 --------------------------------------

 Write a file or a portion of an existing file.

 `options`           Command options include:
 *   `append`        Append the content to the destination file.
 If destination does not exist, the file will be created.
 *   `backup`        Create a backup, append a provided string to the filename extension or a timestamp if value is not a string.
 *   `content`       Text to be written, an alternative to source which reference a file.
 *   `destination`   File path where to write content to.
 *   `diff`          Print diff information, pass the result of [jsdiff.diffLines][diffLines] as argument if a function, default to true.
 *   `eof`           Ensure the file ends with this charactere sequence, special values are 'windows', 'mac', 'unix' and 'unicode' (respectively "\r\n", "\r", "\n", "\u2028"), will be auto-detected if "true", default to false or "\n" if "true" and not detected.
 *   `from`          Replace from after this marker, a string or a regular expression.
 *   `gid`           File group name or group id.
 *   `local_source`  Treat the source as local instead of remote, only apply with "ssh" option.
 *   `match`         Replace this marker, a string or a regular expression.
 *   `mode`          File mode (permission and sticky bits), default to `0666`, in the for of `{mode: 0o744}` or `{mode: "744"}`.
 *   `replace`       The content to be inserted, used conjointly with the from, to or match options.
 *   `source`        File path from where to extract the content, do not use conjointly with content.
 *   `ssh`           Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
 *   `stdout`        Writable Stream in which diff information are written.
 *   `to`            Replace to before this marker, a string or a regular expression.
 *   `uid`           File user name or user id.
 *   `write`         An array containing multiple transformation where a transformation is an object accepting the options `from`, `to`, `match` and `replace`.

 `callback`          Received parameters are:
 *   `err`           Error object if any.
 *   `written`      Number of written files.

 The option "append" allows some advance usages.
 If "append" is null, it will add the `replace` value at the end of the file if no match if found and if the value is a string.
 When used conjointly with the `match` and `replace` options, it gets even more interesting.
 If append is a string or a regular expression, it will place the "replace" string just after the match.
 An append string will be converted to a regular expression such as "test" will end up converted as the string "test" is similar to the RegExp /^.*test.*$/mg.

 [diffLines]: https://github.com/kpdecker/jsdiff

 Example replacing part of a file using from and to markers:
 ```coffee
 mecano.write
   content: 'here we are\n# from\nlets try to replace that one\n# to\nyou coquin'